The Future of Data Centres: Is Liquid Cooling The Best Option?

 Downtime is the ultimate enemy for data centres.
 One frightening weapon used by this enemy is heat.
 As the demands in data centres grow, the instances of heat taking down a smooth-running facility only continue to increase.
 In other words, the heat is on.

-The conversation continued below uses the more commonly (and recently) accepted liquid cooling definition – heat removal, using a liquid medium, at a chip, chassis or component level.
-This updated definition does not include row/room based solutions that use air/water or air/refrigerant in row solutions.
-Even though they use a `liquid’, they are separate systems, and separate conversations.
+The conversation continued below uses the more commonly (and recently) accepted liquid cooling definition of heat removal, using a liquid medium, at a chip, chassis or component level.
+This updated definition does not include row/room-based solutions that use air/water or air/refrigerant in row solutions.
+Even though they use a `liquid', they are separate systems, and separate conversations.

 Trends, including within the data centre space, force change in one way or another.
 What is clear at this point?
 Traditional methods (removing heat by mixing cold air with hot air to reach an appropriate temperature) are becoming extinct.